danilofneto/danilofneto/README.md

 I have a degree in Computer Engineering, where I started studying machine learning and since then my love for the insights we can take based on data has only grown.

+Currently studying the MBA Data Science & Analytics at the University of São Paulo (USP)

 I have mastery of all stages of developing a business solution using the concepts and tools of Data Science, from understanding the business to publishing the model in production using Clouds.

 I have already developed solutions for important business problems such as detecting Sales Forecasting, identifying customers in churn and prioritizing customers for cross-selling.